 The experiment looks at the complex ways in which the elementary quarks and gluons work together to give the particles we observe, from the humble proton to the huge variety of more exotic particles.

-A major aim is to discover more about how the property called spin arises in protons and neutrons, in particular how much is contributed by the gluons that bind the quarks together via the strong force.
-To do this the COMPASS team fire muons (particles that are like heavy electrons) at a polarized target.
+A major aim is to study the internal structure of protons and neutrons and to discover more about how the property called spin arises in them, in particular how much is contributed by the motion of quarks or by the gluons that bind the quarks together.
+To do this the COMPASS team fires muons (particles that are like heavy electrons) and particles called pions at a polarized target.